 Unfortunately for us, grief is more than willing to come along for the ride.
-It had become my closest companion during those first few years after my mom died.
+It was my closest companion during the first few years after my mom died.
 Grief was there when my first daughter was born.
 Grief was there every time my husband and I argued.
 Grief was there every time I saw a girl in her 20’s with her mother on the street.
-Grief was there every time I heard the word Cancer.
+Grief was there every time I heard the word ‘Cancer’.
 Grief was ‘there’ so often it ought to have had its own place at the dinner table.

 I needed to deal with my grief.